-Based on Monday’s price action and the close at 27658, the direction of the December E-mini Dow Jones Industrial Average on Tuesday is likely to be determined by trader reaction to the 50% level at 27538.
+Based on the early price action and the current price at 27879, the direction of the December E-mini Dow Jones Industrial Average the rest of the session on Friday is likely to be determined by trader reaction to the short-term Fibonacci level at 27859.

 The U.S. market surged in early trading after a blowout labor report.
 Activity may have slowed but labor markets and consumer health remain strong.